نوع مقاله : پژوهشی

 نویسندگان [English]

 Water erosion, as one of the most important factors of soil degradation, has a significant impact on soil quality and performance in various ecosystems.
-The Sarsaro watershed in Khash County, due to its specific climatic conditions and human interventions (such as over grazing and destruction of vegetation cover), is considered a vulnerable area to water erosion.
-Despite the importance of the issue, comprehensive studies simultaneously examining the physical, chemical, and biological properties of the soil in this region have not been conducted.
-Therefore, the main objective of this study was to evaluate the impact of water erosion on soil changes and microbial structure in the Sarsaro watershed in order to provide strategies for sustainable natural resource management through better understanding of erosion effects.
+The Sarsaro watershed in Khash County is considered a vulnerable area to water erosion due to specific climatic conditions and human interventions such as over grazing and loss of vegetation cover.
+Despite the importance of the issue, comprehensive studies that simultaneously show the physical, chemical, and biological properties of the soil in this region have not been conducted.
+Therefore, this study aimed to evaluate the impact of water erosion on soil changes and microbial structure in the Sarsaro watershed in order to provide strategies for sustainable natural resource management through better understanding of erosion effects.

 Materials and Methods

-Soil sampling in this study was done in a completely randomized design.
-First, erosion and sedimentation maps available in the region were used to classify soil erosion intensities, including: no erosion, low erosion, moderate erosion, and severe erosion.
-Then, in each erosion region, four homogeneous areas with common physiographic conditions were selected.
-In each of them, five soil samples (one sample in the center and four samples in the form of a plus sign around it) were collected.
+In this study, soil sampling was carried out in a completely randomized design.
+First, erosion and sediment map available in the region were used to classify soil erosion intensities, including: no erosion, low erosion, moderate erosion, and severe erosion.
+Then, in each erosion region, four homogeneous areas with almost similar physiographic conditions were selected, and in each of them, five soil samples were taken (one sample in the center and four samples in the form of a plus sign around it).
 Soil sampling was carried out from a depth of 0 to 30 cm.
-For each erosion site, samples collected from homogeneous areas were mixed to prepare a composite sample.
+For each erosion site, samples taken from homogeneous areas were mixed to prepare a composite sample.
 Immediately after collection, the soil samples were divided into two parts.
-Part of the samples intended for measuring biological properties were transported to the laboratory in sealed containers to maintain the initial humidity conditions and in the vicinity of dry ice.
-These samples were not sieved and were stored in the refrigerator until the experiments were performed.
+Some of the samples intended for measuring biological properties were transported to the laboratory in sealed containers in the vicinity of dry ice without sieving and while maintain the initial humidity conditions, and were stored in the refrigerator until the experiments were performed.
 The other part of the samples was used to measure physical and chemical properties after drying in the open air and passing through a 2 mm sieve.
-The data were subjected to one-way analysis of variance (ANOVA) using SPSS software.
-Duncan's test with a 95% confidence level was used to compare the means.
-Also, the correlation between the studied parameters was analyzed in the R software environment.
+One-way analysis of variance (ANOVA) of soil properties data was performed using SPSS software.
+Comparison of means was performed using Duncan's test with a 95% confidence level.
+Also, the correlation analysis between the studied investigated measures was performed in the R software.

 Results and Discussion

-Analysis of variance showed that erosion intensity had a significant effect (p < 0.01) on soil physical properties.
-The percentage of sand increased significantly from 25% in non-eroded soils, while the percentage of silt and clay decreased respectively (negative correlation with erosion severity: -0.96 for silt and -0.95 for clay).
-Soil moisture in non-eroded lands was 12.5%, which decreased to 6.09% in severely eroded lands (p < 0.01).
-Porosity also decreased, and bulk density increased (negative correlation of -0.97 with porosity and positive correlation with bulk density).
-Soil chemical parameters were also affected: organic carbon decreased from 2.23% to 0.93%, total nitrogen from 0.31% to 0.08%, and available potassium and phosphorus also decreased significantly (p < 0.01), while electrical conductivity increased significantly (positive correlation of 0.92).
+The results of the analysis of variance showed that intensity of erosion effects on soil physical properties was significant (p < 0.01).
+The sand size increased significantly from 25% in non-eroded soils.
+The correlation of silt and clay with erosion intensity was negative (-0.96) and (-0.95), respectively, and the amount of both decreased.
+Soil moisture in non-eroded lands was 12.5%, which decreased to 6.09% in severely erosion (p < 0.01).
+Also, porosity decreased (negative correlation -0.97) and apparent specific gravity increased (positive correlation).
+Soil chemical parameters such as organic carbon from 2.23% to 0.93%, total nitrogen from 0.31% to 0.08%, absorbable potassium and absorbable phosphorus decreased significantly (p < 0.01).
+Electrical conductivity increased significantly (positive correlation of 0.92).
 Changes in pH were not significant (p > 0.05).
 Soil biological properties were severely reduced: catalase enzyme activity decreased from 28.05 units in non-eroded soils to 3.57 units in severely eroded soils (p < 0.01).
 Microbial biomass carbon decreased from 223.6 mg to 93.3 mg, microbial biomass nitrogen from 31.6 mg to 7.8 mg, and the population of microorganisms and basal microbial respiration also showed significant decreases (p < 0.01).
-The soil microbial contribution also decreased and showed a strong negative correlation (greater than -0.96) with erosion severity.
-These data indicate the severe negative effects of water erosion on the physical, chemical, and biological quality of the soil, as well as the reduction in its productive capacity and the ecological health of the ecosystem.
+The soil microbial contribution also decreased and its correlation with erosion intensity was high and negative (greater than -0.96).
+These data indicate the severe and negative effects of water erosion in the physical, chemical, and biological quality of the soil, and the reduction in the health and productive capacity of ecosystem.

-The results of this study clearly demonstrated that the intensity of water erosion has severely impacted the physical, chemical, and biological quality of soils in the Sarsaru watershed.
-Erosion, through the removal of surface layers, reduction of organic matter, degradation of soil structure, depletion of essential nutrients, and disruption of microbial communities, has jeopardized soil health and ecological functioning, thereby diminishing the ecosystem's productive capacity.
-Therefore, erosion control and integrated soil resource management should be considered critical priorities in vulnerable areas such as the Sarsaru watershed to prevent further soil degradation and loss of biological function.
-Biological indicators can serve as effective tools for monitoring the health of erosion-affected soils and provide a solid foundation for informed management decisions.
+The results of this study demonstrated that the effect of water erosion on the physical, chemical, and biological quality of soils in the Sarsaru watershed were severe and negative.
+Erosion, through the removal of surface layers, reduction of organic matter, degradation of soil structure, depletion of essential nutrients, and weakening microbial communities, jeopardized the health and function of soil ecosystems and reduces their productive capacity.
+Therefore, to prevent further soil destruction and reduction in its biological function, controlling erosion and comprehensive management of soil resources are important priorities in vulnerable areas such as the Sarsaru watershed.
+Based on the results of this study, it is suggested that biological indicators be considered as effective tools in monitoring the health of eroded soils to provide a suitable basis for management decisions.

 کلیدواژهها [English]